 Who conductied the field surveys?

-The survey and resource evaluations are being completed by consultant teams that meet professional qualification standards in historic preservation.
-The teams work under contract to the City of Los Angeles and the supervision of the Office of Historic Resources.
+The survey and resource evaluations were completed by consultant teams that meet professional qualification standards in historic preservation.
+The teams worked under contract to the City of Los Angeles and the supervision of the Office of Historic Resources.

 When were the field surveys conducted?

-The citywide surveys began in July 2010 and will be completed by the end of 2016.
+The citywide surveys began in July 2010 and were completed in 2017.
 The survey phasing plan illustrates how the surveys are sequenced by Community Plan Area.

-What resources are included in the field surveys?
+What resources were included in the field surveys?

-The surveys cover the entire city and identify resources dating from approximately 1865 to 1980.
-This period encompasses the earliest extant built resources in Los Angeles and will ensure that, when the project is completed, resources 30 years of age or older have been surveyed.
+The surveys covered the entire city and identified resources dating from approximately 1865 to 1980.
+This period encompasses the earliest extant built resources in Los Angeles and ensures that resources 30 years of age or older have been surveyed.

 Can resources that are less than 50 years old be considered “historic”?